GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 ![](../media/lcia_methods_zip.png)

-Here you have three options:
+Here you have three options for the case of already existing data sets:

-- **Never update a data set that already exists**: While importing, openLCA will analyze if the UUID of an exchange is already used.
+- **Never update a data set that already exists**: While importing, openLCA will analyze if the data set is already present.
 If so, there will be no change to the existing data set.

-- **Update data sets with newer versions**: With this option, openLCA will update existing exchanges with the same UUID with the data to be imported.
+- **Update data sets with newer versions**: With this option, openLCA will update existing data sets if the version (or last change) of the to be imported data is more recent.
 (Preferred for [importing LCIA methods](../lcia_methods/importing_lcia_methods.md))

-- **Overwrite all existing data sets**: This option will lead overwrite data sets even if existing and imported exchanges hold the same UUID.
+- **Overwrite all existing data sets**: This option will lead to overwriting data sets if they are already existing.

 5. Click "Finish" to initiate the data import process.